 The role of the Credit Control Committee is to seek to ensure the repayment of loans by members in accordance with their loan agreement.
 The Committee seeks to ensure that the policies and procedures adopted by the Board of Directors governing the pursuit and recovery of loans are implemented.
-The Committee reports to the Board of Directors at their monthly meetings.
+The Committee reports to the Board of Directors at their regular meetings.

 The Credit Control Staff, operating under the supervision of the Credit Control Committee, carry out the daily management of the credit control function.
 The Committee meets on a regular basis to review work undertaken by the Credit Control Staff and decide on appropriate actions to be taken.
-The successful operation of Carlow Credit Union depends on the prompt repayment of loans by our members in accordance with their agreed loan term.
-While the majority of members are compliant with their agreed repayments, an increasing number of members are allowing arrears to build up and some are defaulting on their loans.
+The successful operation of Carlow District Credit Union depends on the prompt repayment of loans by our members in accordance with their agreed loan term.
+While the majority of members are compliant with their agreed repayments, a number of members are allowing arrears to build up and some are defaulting on their loans.

-For some members this has been another tough year.
-Although, the majority of borrowers have diligently repaid their loans in these difficult circumstances.
+For some members this has been a challenging year where they are struggling to manage their debt obligations.
 We would encourage members in any difficulty to contact our Credit Control Staff at an early stage.
 The Credit Control Staff are very experienced, confidential, helpful, and sympathetic in assisting members.
+Effective management of repayment difficulties can help protect your credit record with the Central Credit Register.
 Every effort is made to try and reach a solution that is suitable for both the member and the Credit Union.
-We continue to work with Cabot Financial, a third-party agency, to support re-engagement of arrears and bad debt account holders.
+We continue to work with third parties, to support re-engagement with arrears and bad debt account holders.

-For the financial year ending 30th September 2023 we have charged off loans totalling €101,176.
-This is similar to the amount charged off in the previous year.
+At the year end the total loans outstanding to members amounted to €35,168,815.
+There are 3,834 borrowing members of whom 218 are in some period of arrears.
+For the financial year ending 30th September 2024 we have charged off loans totalling €64,427.
 It is also important to emphasise that the Credit Union will continue to strenuously pursue repayment of these loans through all available means.
-The Credit Union has recovered €546,825 of previously written off bad debts in this financial year, with recoveries in the region of almost €3m over the last 5 years.
+The Credit Union has recovered €454,405 of previously charged off bad debts in this financial year, with recoveries in the region of over €3.4m in the last 6 years.

-The committee and Board have deemed it prudent to increase the bad debt provision on the balance sheet to $\leq 2,650,824$ in respect of bad and doubtful debts.
+The committee and Board have deemed it prudent to increase the bad debt provision on the balance sheet to \in 3,142,302 in respect of bad and doubtful debts.
 This provision is made based on an analysis of the risk associated with the total loans outstanding.
 As the loan book continues to grow, we believe it will be prudent to increase the bad and doubtful provision.